sirnewton01/post-web/README.md

 the ready a means to access a related document and lets them control when or if that document should be opened.

+The preferred hyperlink format for the world-wide-web is URL and URI.
+There is alot of unneeded baggage here.
+The protocol/scheme for most links is http or https, making it largely repetititive.
+The query parameters are difficult to handle due to the possibility of repeating or non-repeating keys.
+All that should remain is the host, path and fragment portions.

+Relative paths are also quite handy at times to make documents host and path independent for intra-site links.

 ### In-depth reading

 Sometimes, a topic is worth exploring in more detail and over a longer period of time.
 Plain text is